APMMDEVS/AuroraCore/docs/guide/installation.md

 # Installation Guide

-This comprehensive guide will walk you through installing AMMF3-Core on your Android root environment, covering different installation methods and configuration options.
+This comprehensive guide will walk you through installing AuroraCore on your Android root environment, covering different installation methods and configuration options.

 ## System Requirements